 - Giant Equals Invincible: Subverted.
 Their bodies are actually relatively fragile, and conventional weapons work just fine to damage them.
 The problem comes from their ability to regenerate and the fact that they don't seem to feel pain.

 - Good Thing You Can Heal: The Titan Shifters suffer horrific injuries that would kill them if it weren't for their Healing Factor.

 - Grotesque Gallery: Many are deformed and are weirdly disproportionate.

-- Healing Factor: Part of what makes them so dangerous is that they can regenerate lost body parts in a very short amount of time.
+- Healing Factor: The first part of what makes them so dangerous is that they can regenerate lost body parts in a very short amount of time.